 – Margaret, Personal Digital Organizer

 Let us know how we can help!

 How do we decide what to delete and what to keep?

 - “Accidental” photos: blurry photos, photos taken of the inside of your pocket or purse, etc

 - “Junk” photos: photos of kids’ feet or nostrils from when they use the camera as a toy, photos of damage or upkeep in the home, etc

 - “Reminder” photos: things to do or buy, screenshots and joke photos that we send to others’ after scrolling through our Facebook feed, but have no need to keep for the future.

-It’s worth noting that if you sign up for our Fresh Start Advanced package, you’ll be able to communicate to us specific parameters for what you want us to delete and what you want us to keep.
-Whether your standards for what stays and what goes are stricter or more flexible, we’ll work with you to make sure your photo archive is tailored to your needs and the de-cluttering process is easy.
+It’s worth noting that if you start a digital photo organizing project with us, you’ll be able to communicate to us specific parameters for what you want us to delete and what you want us to keep.
+Whether your standards for what stays and what goes are stricter or more flexible, we’ll work with you to make sure your photo archive is tailored to your needs and the decluttering process is easy.